Loading...

 Portion Control

-Reduce the portion size of chapati and okra you consume in a single meal to limit the glucose spike.
+Reduce the portion size of chapati and okra you consume in one meal to help manage the glucose spike.

 Pre-Meal Hydration

-Drink a glass of water before eating to help control appetite and potentially reduce the amount of food consumed.
+Drink a glass of water or herbal tea before eating to aid digestion and help control appetite.

 healthspan-mbl